 - Inspiring you to engage with it

-In training we’ll explore the variety of different flavours of common outdoor approaches often used with children or schools, along with exploring what is best Wilderness Therapeutic practice.
+In training we’ll explore the variety of different flavours of common outdoor approaches often used with adults, children or schools, along with exploring what is best Wilderness Therapeutic practice.
 We will learn how you can – and cannot – integrate some of these approaches together.
 You need to understand what is appropriate therapeutically and what is not, and build up an intelligent appreciation and high level of expertise in these three things:

 Outdoor expertise and best practice – learning what we need to know in order to facilitate delivery of Wilderness Therapy.
-This needs to be learned to a high level, in order to meet the needs of working with identified children with specific issues and objectives.
+This needs to be learned to a high level, in order to meet the needs of working with identified individuals with specific issues and objectives.